a5221985/tutorials/Architecture/microservices/pattern_microservice_architecture.md

 			1. The overhead is even higher

 ### Issues ###
+1. Many issues to address

 #### When to use the microservice architecture? ####
+1. Challenge is deciding when does it make

 #### How to decompose the application into services? ####
 #### How to maintain data consistency? ####
 #### How to implement queries? ####